Healthy BMI Range: BMI Chart for Men and Women

 Ethnic differences

-Research shows that Asian populations tend to have higher body fat and cardiovascular risk at lower BMIs.
-Some health organisations recommend lower thresholds for Asian adults: overweight at 23 (vs 25 in standard WHO guidelines) and obese at 27.5 (vs 30).
+Research shows Asian populations tend to have higher body fat and cardiovascular risk at lower BMIs.
+Several health organisations recommend lower thresholds for Asian adults: overweight at 23 (vs 25 in standard WHO guidelines) and obese at 27.5 (vs 30).
 This is an active area of research and guidance varies by country.

 What to Do With Your BMI Result